Use the Daily Mail Rewards Club to collect free Nectar Points every day with the Daily Mail and Mail on Sunday.

 You’re able to rack up to 250 Nectar points every month, which add up over the year.

 It’s straightforward to do – grab your code and head to the MyMail site.
 Here, you’re able to enter your unique number.

 How do I claim free Nectar Points?

-You need to create a Mail account or sign in first.
+You need to create a MyMail account or sign in first.

-You will need to log in to your Nectar account using your Nectar card number and the password you usually use to check your Nectar account online.
+You will need to log in on the Nectar website using your Nectar card number and the password you usually use to check your Nectar account online.